boztalay/BOZPongRefreshControl/README.md

 }
 ```

-Lastly, implement this method to listen for refresh triggers:
+Lastly, make sure you've implemented the ```refreshAction``` you passed it earlier to listen for refresh triggers:

 ```objective-c
 - (void)refreshTriggered